aramanlab/Doran_etal_2022/README.md

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project for the paper

-> Inferring phylogenetic structure from the statistical geometry of covariation,
+> Personalized signatures of human gut bacteria discovered from proteome coevolution
-> Benjamin A. Doran, Robert Y. Chen,..., Nick Dylla, Eric Pamer, Arjun S. Raman*
+> Doran et al.
 >, ((paper year))

 To (locally) reproduce this project, do the following: